yuzhoumo/personal-website/README.md

 # Personal Website

-This is a personal website I wrote whilst pulling my first all-nighter.
+This is a personal website I wrote while pulling my first all-nighter.